Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based Hardware design

+Beyond LLM-based design assistance, attention-based models have also been applied directly to structured hardware-design representations such as circuit graphs, placement states, layout images, and synthesis trajectories.
+These methods are distinct from LLM-centric approaches because their primary interface is not natural-language or HDL token generation, but structured learning over hardware artifacts.
+As shown in Figure~\ref{fig:attentionbased}, attention-based models have been explored for floorplanning, macro placement, logic synthesis, standard-cell design, circuit representation learning, and hotspot detection.

-One prominent area of application is floorplanning and macro placement, where optimizing chip area, wire length, and placement legality are critical.
-Bo Yang et al. introduced an end-to-end reinforcement learning methodology for chip floorplanning that optimizes macro placement and orientation to minimize chip area and wire length, leveraging an edge-aware graph attention network (EAGAT) ~\cite{yang2024floorplanning}.
-Similarly, Lee et al. introduced an approach using diffusion models for macro placement in digital circuit design to overcome RL methods' limitations~\cite{lee2024chipplacementdiffusion}.
-The study proposed a diffusion model that placed all macros simultaneously, avoiding the sequential limitations associated with RL.
-A novel neural network architecture combining graph convolutions and multi-headed attention layers was developed for efficient and expressive placement.
-The authors introduced a method for generating large synthetic datasets for pre-training the diffusion model, facilitating training without relying on proprietary data.
-Empirical evaluations demonstrated competitive performance on benchmark datasets, showing high legality and low half-perimeter wire length (HPWL) ratios.
+One prominent application area is floorplanning and macro placement, where optimizing chip area, wire length, placement legality, and runtime remains challenging.
+Yang et al. introduced an end-to-end reinforcement learning methodology for chip floorplanning that optimizes macro placement and orientation to minimize chip area and wire length using an edge-aware graph attention network (EAGAT)~\cite{yang2024floorplanning}.
+Similarly, Lee et al. proposed a diffusion-model-based approach for macro placement to address limitations of sequential reinforcement learning methods~\cite{lee2024chipplacementdiffusion}.
+Their method places all macros simultaneously and uses a neural architecture combining graph convolutions and multi-head attention layers for efficient and expressive placement.
+The authors also introduced a strategy for generating large synthetic datasets for pre-training, reducing dependence on proprietary placement data.
+Experimental results showed competitive performance on benchmark datasets in terms of legality and half-perimeter wire length (HPWL).

+Transferability and automation are also important in chip placement, where learned policies must generalize to new designs while reducing runtime.
+Here, transferability refers to the ability of a learned placement policy or optimization strategy to generalize from training circuits to previously unseen chip designs without requiring full retraining from scratch.
+Lai et al. explored this direction with ChiPFormer, a transformer-based placement framework that uses offline reinforcement learning to learn a transferable placement policy~\cite{lai2023chipformertransferablechipplacement}.
+ChiPFormer reduced placement runtime by up to 10$\times$ and achieved superior HPWL compared to recent reinforcement-learning-based methods.
+The framework transferred learned policies to new chip designs, reducing placement time from hours to minutes and outperforming methods such as GraphPlace, MaskPlace, and DeepPR across 32 chip circuits.